Mentoring the Next Generation

 - Support for travel expenses associated with apprenticeships

-- Registration at the annual REGENERATE Conference for both mentors and apprentices
+- Free registration at the annual REGENERATE Conference for both mentors and apprentices

 - Access to highly motivated young people with experience and a commitment to careers in agriculture